A Nation Divided 1845-1865

 An enslaved African American who unsuccessfully sued for his freedom.
 Dred Scott was a man whose 1857 Supreme Court case decision denied citizenship and legal rights to African Americans, deepening national tensions over slavery.

-A political party which was of opposing the expansion of slavery to the west of the U.S.
+a political party which was of opposing the expansion of slavery to the west of the U.S.

 Free-Soil Party